-General Considerations
+General Considerations and Core Procurement Principles

-- 1.2 The responsibility for the implementation of the project, and therefore for the award and administration of contracts under the project, rests with the Borrower.
-The IDB, for its part, is required by the Agreement Establishing the Bank to "... take the necessary measures to ensure that the proceeds of any loan made, guaranteed, or participated in by the Bank are used only for the purposes for which the loan was granted, with due attention to considerations of economy and efficiency."
-While in practice the specific procurement rules and procedures to be followed in the implementation of a project depend on the particular case, four considerations guide the Bank's requirements: - (a) the need for economy and efficiency in the implementation of the project, including the procurement of the goods and works involved; - (b) the Bank's interest in giving all eligible bidders from developed and developing countries5 the same information and equal opportunity to compete in providing goods and works financed by the Bank; - (c) the Bank's interest in encouraging the development of domestic contracting and manufacturing industries in the borrowing country; and
+- 1.2 The responsibility for the implementation of the project, and therefore for the award and administration of contracts under the project, rests with the Borrower.4 The IDB, for its part, is required by the Agreement Establishing the Bank to "... take the necessary measures to ensure that the proceeds of any loan made, guaranteed, or participated in by the Bank are used only for the purposes for which the loan was granted, with due attention to considerations of economy and efficiency."
+While in practice the specific procurement rules and procedures to be followed in the implementation of a project depend on the particular case, the following Core Procurement Principles guide procurement activities under these Policies: - (a) Value for Money (VfM): the principle of VfM means the effective, efficient, and economic use of resources, which requires the evaluation of relevant costs and benefits, along with an assessment of risks and of non-price attributes, as appropriate.
+Price alone may not necessarily represent VfM given that non-price attributes such as quality, sustainability, innovation, and life-cycle costs could also be prioritized as part of the bid; - (b) Economy: the principle of economy refers to buying inputs of the appropriate quality at the right price.
+The principle of economy takes into consideration price, and non-price factors, including quality, sustainability and life cycle costs, as appropriate, that support VfM.

-The expression "Bank" used in these Policies includes the Inter-American Development Bank and the funds it administers, and the expression "loans" includes all the financing instruments and methods, the technical cooperations and the financing of operations.
+1 The expression "Bank" used in these Policies includes the Inter-American Development Bank and the funds it administers, and the expression "loans" includes all the financing instruments and methods, the technical cooperations and the financing of operations.
 The expression "Loan Contract" includes all the legal instruments under which the Bank operations are formalized.

-If there are discrepancies between the Bank's Administered Funds Agreement and these Policies, the former shall prevail.
+2 If there are discrepancies between the Bank's Administered Funds Agreement and these Policies, the former shall prevail.

-References to "goods" and "works" in these Policies include related services such as transportation, insurance, installation, commissioning, training, and initial maintenance.
+3 References to "goods" and "works" in these Policies include related services such as transportation, insurance, installation, commissioning, training, and initial maintenance, among others.
 "Goods" includes commodities, raw material, machinery, equipment, and industrial plant.
 The provisions of these Policies also apply to services which are bid and contracted on the basis of performance of a measurable physical output, such as drilling, mapping, and similar operations.
 These Policies do not refer to Consultants' services, to which the current Policies for the Selection and Contracting of Consultants Financed by the Inter-American Development Bank apply (referred to herein as Consultant Policies).

-In some cases, the Borrower acts only as an intermediary, and the project is carried out by another agency or entity.
+4 In some cases, the Borrower acts only as an intermediary, and the project is carried out by another agency or entity.
 References in these Policies to the Borrower include such agencies and entities, as well as Sub-Borrowers under on-lending arrangements and in the case of Technical Cooperations to the Beneficiary.